jspreddy/geolocation-utils/README.md

 Latitude will be in the range `[-90, 90]` (upper and lower bound included).
 Lontitude will be in the range (-180, 180] (lower bound excluded, upper bound included).

+## Stats

+### `average(locations: Location[]): Location | null`

+Calculate the average of a list with locations.
+Returns `null` when the input is an empty Array or no Array.
+Returned Location format is the same as the format of the first entry of `locations`.
+The array can contain mixed content.

 ## Unit conversions

 ### `degToRad(angle: number) : number`